xiaozhuai/odourless/README.md

 # odourless

-Odourless is tool for preventing .DS_Store creation.
+Odourless is a tool for preventing .DS_Store creation.

 This project is just a prototype at present, so use it as your own risk.